 Section 1: Notice of Intent.
-A signature of presented as part of a petition for a Ballot Initiative or Referendum, and for a Charter Amendment to the extent allowable under state law, is considered valid only if:
+A signature presented as part of a petition for a Ballot Initiative, or Referendum, Recall, and for a Charter Amendment to the extent allowable under state law, is considered valid only if:

-- a) The signer is a qualified voter in the City of Austin; - b) The signature includes the signer's printed name, residence address, date of birth or Voter Unique Identifier (VUID), the date of signing, and the signer's live signature, as described in Texas Election Code Sec.
-277.002 (a); and - c) The signature was collected during the effective period of a Notice of Intent filed with and accepted by the City Clerk. - Notices of Intent for Initiatives and Referendums are considered to be in effect for 90 days after they have been accepted by the City Clerk.
-The Clerk may grant one additional 90-day extension upon request by the petitioners of the Notice, for a total period of 180 consecutive days prior to submitting the petition signatures to the Clerk. - The request for an extension must be a written request; must update the information provided in section (d) below, if applicable; and may be in the form of an email to an email address specified by the Clerk from one of the five petitioners listed on the Notice of Intent. - ii) Notices of Intent for Charter Amendments are considered to be in effect for 180 days preceding the submission of the petition signatures to the Clerk, in compliance with Texas Election Code Sec.
+- a) The signer is a qualified voter in the City of Austin, and for petitions for recall of a council member, a qualified voter of the council district of the member the petition seeks to recall; - b) The signature includes the signer's printed name, residence address, date of birth or Voter Unique Identifier (VUID), the date of signing, and the signer's live signature, as described in Texas Election Code Sec.
+277.002 (a); and - c) The signature was collected during the effective period of a Notice of Intent filed with and accepted by the City Clerk. - i) Notices of Intent for Initiatives and Referendums are considered to be in effect for 90 days after they have been accepted by the City Clerk.
+The Clerk may grant one additional 90-day extension upon request by the petitioners of the Notice, for a total period of 180 consecutive days prior to submitting the petition signatures to the Clerk.

+- The request for an extension must be a written request; must update the information provided in section (d) below, if applicable; and may be in the form of an email to an email address specified by the Clerk from one of the five petitioners listed on the Notice of Intent. - ii) Notices of Intent for Charter Amendments are considered to be in effect for 180 days preceding the submission of the petition signatures to the Clerk, in compliance with Texas Election Code Sec.
 277.002 (e).